Michael Meyer

 Black-and-white portrait of Michael Meyer

-20+ yearsHybrid infrastructure, managed services, product strategy, and advisory leadership
+20+ yearsEnterprise infrastructure, cloud services, managed operations, product strategy, and advisory leadership

 CurrentVP of Product and Strategy at Summit (formerly Deft)